karlospn/mytechramblings-site-source-code/content/posts/building-qa-app-with-aws-bedrock-kendra-s3-and-streamlit.md

 # **Which AWS services are we going to use?**

-For the Generative AI LLM, we will be using:
+For the Generative AI LLMs:
 - [AWS Bedrock](https://aws.amazon.com/bedrock)

-For the knowledge database, we will be using:
+For the knowledge database:
 - [AWS Kendra](https://aws.amazon.com/kendra)
 - [AWS S3](https://aws.amazon.com/s3)